• Skip to primary navigation

 As its name suggests, it resembles garlic in appearance, but has a milder taste and aroma.

-Green garlic is essentially young garlic that has not fully matured yet and is harvested before it forms bulb heads.
+Green garlic is young garlic that has not fully matured yet and is harvested before it forms bulb heads.

 It is commonly used in culinary practices all over the world.